 Heartworm disease is a serious and potentially fatal disease affecting pets in the United States.
 Here in Folsom, Louisiana, mosquitoes are a major factor in the spread of heartworms, biting infected animals and spreading the heartworm larvae when they move on and bite their next host.
 These larvae can grow to be foot-long worms that live in the heart, lungs, and associated blood vessels of infected animals.
 Heartworms can cause heart failure, lung disease, and damage to other organs.
 There are few, if any, early signs of heartworm disease in dogs and cats.
 It is a serious, progressive disease, but the earlier it is detected, the better the chances that your pet will recover.

-Dr. Miller of Miller Animal Hospital will test your pet for heartworms with a small blood sample.
-Results are obtained quickly, and Dr. Miller will determine whether more tests are needed and if treatment is necessary.
+Our doctor will test your pet for heartworms with a small blood sample.
+Results are obtained quickly, and they will determine whether more tests are needed and if treatment is necessary.

-If the test for your dog comes back negative, then Dr. Miller will start the appropriate preventive treatment that you will need to administer year-round for the rest of his life.
+If the test for your dog comes back negative, then our doctor will start the appropriate preventive treatment that you will need to administer year-round for the rest of his life.

 Cats are not a natural host for heartworms, however, just a few can make a cat very ill.
 Prevention in cats is very important because there is no approved drug treatment for heartworm infection in cats.
 If your cat tests positive for heartworms, he can be helped with good veterinary care and a long-term management plan.